ratanachh/npa/docs/tasks/samples/SAMPLES-INDEX.md

 This index provides a complete overview of all sample projects organized by phase, complexity, and learning objectives.

 > **Current Status**: NPA has completed Phase 1.1-1.3 (Entity Mapping, CRUD Operations, CPQL Queries).
-The samples marked with ✅ are ready to implement.
+The samples marked with [Completed] are ready to implement.
 Samples marked with 📋 describe planned features and serve as design references for future development.

 ---